QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 An equivalence class of continuation money growth sequences $\{\mu_{t+j}\}_{j=0}^\infty$ deliver the same $\theta_t$.

-We shall use this insight to help us simplify our  analsis of alternative  government policy problems.
+We shall use this insight to help us simplify our analysis of alternative  government policy problems.

 That future rates of money creation influence earlier rates of inflation makes  timing protocols matter for modeling optimal government policies.